-- Follow directions given by the bus driver.
-Insubordination or disrespectful behavior will not be tolerated. - 2.
-Sit in assigned seat as directed by the driver. - 3.
+- 1. Follow directions given by the bus driver.
+Insubordination or - disrespectful behavior will not be tolerated. - 2.
+Sit in assigned seat. - 3.
 Be respectful to other students. - 4.
 Keep the aisleway clear. - 5.
 Remain seated and face forward at all times when the bus is in motion. - 6.
 Refrain from any loud, profane, obscene language or gestures. - 7.
-Refrain from throwing any object inside, outside or in front of the school bus. - 8.
-Keep all bookbags, books, school equipment, musical instruments, or other personal belongings contained to his/her assigned seat.
-If the instrument is too large it may not be able to be transported.
-This will be made at the discretion of the bus driver. - 9.
+Refrain from throwing any object inside, outside, or in front of the school bus. - 8.
+Keep all bookbags, books, school equipment, musical instruments, or other personal belongings contained in his/her assigned seat. - 9.
 Keep all parts of the body inside the bus and in his/her assigned seat. - 10.
 Keep all objects inside the bus and be respectful of motorists. - 11.
 Cooperate in keeping the bus clean from debris and damage. - 12.
 Never bring glass on the bus. - 13.
 Never eat, drink or chew gum on the bus. - 14.
-Use designated bus stop assigned by the Transportation Department. - 15.
-Arrive to the bus stop five at least (5) minutes prior to the scheduled arrival. - 16.
-Be prepared to present any required pass or boarding card. - 17.
-When/if using any personal electronic device, students are required to use earbuds/headphones and must refrain from 16 making calls, taking video or photographs while on the school bus.
+Use designated bus stops assigned by the Transportation Department. - 15.
+Arrive at the bus stop five (5) minutes prior to the scheduled arrival. - 16.
+When/if using any personal electronic device, students are required to use earbuds/headphones and must refrain from making calls, taking video or photographs while on the school bus.